lawmurray/Birch/README.md

     git clone https://github.com/lawmurray/Birch.git

+and change to the `Birch` directory:

+    cd Birch

+Then proceed as follows.
+Note special instructions for Mac in step 2.
+In addition, on Mac, you can typically omit `sudo` from these commands.

-Install the driver by running, from within the `driver/` directory:
+1. Install the driver by running, from within the `driver/` directory:

        ./bootstrap
        ./configure
        make
        sudo make install

-Install LibBirch by running, from within the `libbirch/` directory:
+2. Install LibBirch by running, from within the `libbirch/` directory:

        ./bootstrap
        ./configure --enable-debug --enable-release
        make
        sudo make install

+   On Mac, use the following `configure` line instead:

+       ./configure --enable-debug --enable-release --disable-openmp CPPFLAGS="-Xpreprocessor -fopenmp"

+   Despite the apparently conflicting options, this will *enable* multithreading with OpenMP (specifically, it disables the standard check in the `configure` script, which fails on Mac, but then adds the required flags).

-Install the standard library by running, from within the `libraries/Standard/`
+3. Install the standard library by running, from within the `libraries/Standard/` directory:
-directory:

        birch build --enable-debug --enable-release
        sudo birch install

 This constitutes a basic install with both *debug* (unoptimized, with debugging information) and *release* (optimized, without debugging